ufscwiki/Unfavorable-Semicircle-Wiki/docs/REDLOC.md

 ![REDLOC\_announcement.png](REDLOC_announcement.png)

-*Screencap of twitter account by reddit user SuckItWhoville*
+(Screencap of Twitter account by Reddit user Whoville).

 ## Description of video
 The video is 4:32 in duration.
 It contains a mono audio track of